Pa amb tomàquet: Preparation

 In some restaurants, the tomato is spread on the bread, while others provide the guests with the ingredients to do the work themselves.
 The dish is served accompanied with any sorts of sausages (such as cured botifarres, xoriço, fuet, Iberian ham, or others), ham, cheeses, omelettes, anchovies or other marinated fish, or grilled vegetables like escalivada.

-In Majorca, pa amb oli ("bread with oil") is prepared with tomato called Tomàtiga de Ramellet, a specific variety of vine tomatoes, smaller and with a taste that is slightly more intense and sour than normal tomatoes due to the loss of acidity in the tomato.
+In Mallorca, pa amb oli ("bread with oil") is prepared with tomato called Tomàtiga de Ramellet, a specific variety of vine tomatoes, smaller and with a taste that is slightly more intense and sour than normal tomatoes due to the loss of acidity in the tomato.

 The original base used to be made with toasted slices of pa de pagès ("farmer's bread"), a typical round loaf of wheat bread of a fair size (from 500 to 5000 g, from some 20 to 50 cm in diameter).

 If the mixture is not pre-made, there is said to be an ideal order in which the ingredients are integrated to yield the best flavour.
 First, if used, the garlic is rubbed on the bread.
 Then the same is done with the tomato.
 Next comes the salt, and lastly the olive oil.